India

 Our suite of products spans defect detection, e-filing automation, case clustering, metadata extraction, bench allocation, headnote generation, live transcription, multilingual translation, and judgment analysis—all designed to make courts faster, more efficient, and more accessible.

 ‘Adalat AI’ is a legal-tech nonprofit, which provides AI-based real-time transcription in Indian courts, converting court proceedings (witness statements, cross-examinations, judgments, orders) into text in real time, assisting or augmenting the work of human stenographers.
 It also offers translation support, enabling the translation of statements and judgments into regional languages to ensure participants understand.
-As at September 2025, Adalat AI has been integrated in over 2,000 courts across eight Indian states, with the goal to reach 50% of all courts in India by the end of 2025.
+As at March 2026, Adalat AI has been integrated in over 4,000 courts across nine Indian states, with the aim to expand to 7,500 active courtrooms by 2027.
 Some courts have reported that Adalat AI has reduced case timelines by 30-50% by alleviating pressure on overburdened courts.

 A crucial aspect of the criminal justice system is ensuring that case papers are easily accessible in multiple languages.
 The accused may not know English, or even Hindi, but could speak one of India’s many other languages or dialects.
 For justice to be meaningful, documents must be available in a language the individual understands.
 This requires a strong, well-designed system.
 Unfortunately, the current framework is outdated — it hasn’t been updated for seven or eight years — while technology has advanced rapidly.
 This gap calls for a serious re-examination, especially since, based on personal experience, the existing system still falls short.